LorenzoJoquino/Physics215Project_CompSensGroup/docs/.ipynb_checkpoints/signal_reconstruction-checkpoint.md

 6. The goal of the algorithm is to find $v_{best}$ such that $Cv$ minimizes $b$.
 This algorithm will repeat, by finding a different $v$.
 The algorithm ends when the difference in the calculated $b$ in the previous iteration.
 In solving the matrix equation, we use the least squares algorithm

-        #in cosamp_fn.py, cosamp function
-         b[omega], _, _, _ = np.linalg.lstsq(phiT, u)

 7. Throughout the algorithm, sparsity is introduced.
 We assert that most signals can carry a few relevant frequencies with the rest being noise.
-To manifest this assumption of sparsity, we focus on the top 10-20 largest coefficients (per new iteration).
+To manifest this assumption of sparsity, we focus on the top 10-20 largest coefficients (indicated by $s$ in the code) per new iteration.

         #in cosamp_fn.py, cosamp function
         omega = np.argsort(y)[-(2*s):] # large components